 Longline is the only tuna-fishing gear deployed by Japan at present in the Atlantic Ocean.
-The coverage of the logbook from the Japanese longline fleet has been 90 - 100 % before 2013.
+The coverage of the logbook from the Japanese longline fleet was 90-100 % before 2013.
 The current coverage for 2014 is estimated to be about 98%.
-In 2014, fishing days was 15,200, which was 64% of average value in recent ten years.
-The catch of tunas and tuna-like fishes (excluding sharks) is estimated to be about 24,000 t, which are about 82 % of the past ten years average catch.
+In 2014, fishing days were 15,200, which was 64% of the average value of the past ten years.
+The catch of tunas and tuna-like fish (excluding sharks) is estimated to be about 24,000 t, which is about 82% of the average catch of the past ten years.
 In 2014, the most dominant species was bigeye representing 57% of the total tuna and tuna-like fish catch in weight.
-The next dominant species was yellowfin tuna occupied 16% and third species was bluefin tuna (6%).
-Observer trips on longline boats in the Atlantic were conducted.
-Total of 1076 fishing days were monitored between August 2014 and April 2015.
+The next dominant species was yellowfin tuna (16%) and the third species was bluefin tuna (6%).
+Observer trips were conducted on longline boats in the Atlantic.
+A total of 1076 fishing days were monitored between August 2014 and April 2015.